gkunter/coquery/README.md

 Coquery is a corpus query tool.

-### What is Coquery for? ###
+### About ###

-Coquery was conceived to make the search features from the [Corpus of Contemporary American English](http://corpus.byu.edu/coca/) available locally, but has quickly developed into a more generic corpus query tool.
-It
+Coquery is a tool that can search a number of linguistic corpora using a unified interface.
+Its initial purpose was to handle the off-line texts from the [Corpus of Contemporary American English](http://corpus.byu.edu/coca/) on your own computer, but has quickly developed into a more generic corpus query tool.

 The latest release is version 0.9.